dudemanppl/CCBCSKUWidget/README.md

 1. Download the ZIP file **[here](https://github.com/dudemanppl/CCBCSKUWidget/raw/master/CCBCSKUWidget.zip "link to file")**.
 2. Unzip the file.
+3. Copy "chrome://extensions/" and paste it in to your address bar.
-3. Go to chrome://extensions/ and check the box for **Developer mode** in the top right.
+4. Check the box for **Developer mode** in the top right.
-4. Click the **load unpacked extension** button and select the folder where you unzipped the file.
+5. Click the **load unpacked extension** button and select the folder where you unzipped the file.

 ## License